MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 [!INCLUDE [version-tfs-2017-through-vsts](../../includes/version-tfs-2017-through-vsts.md)]

 Learn how to install extensions to your organization for custom build or release tasks in Azure DevOps.

 These tasks appear next to Microsoft-provided tasks in the **Add Step** wizard.

 ![Screenshot of Build task catalog for extensions in Azure DevOps.](media/build-task-ext-choose-task.png)

-To learn more about the new cross-platform build/release system, see [What is Azure Pipelines?](../../pipelines/get-started/what-is-azure-pipelines.md).
+For more information about the new cross-platform build/release system, see [What is Azure Pipelines?](../../pipelines/get-started/what-is-azure-pipelines.md).

 > [!NOTE]
 > This article covers agent tasks in agent-based extensions.
 For information on server tasks/server-based extensions, check out the [Server Task GitHub Documentation](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/docs/authoring/servertaskauthoring.md).